KML: Using Machine Learning to Improve Storage Systems: 's Architecture

 \paragraph{\kml high-level design choices}

-Figure~\ref{fig:arch-comparison} demonstrates two different operating modes that we built. \kml supports (a) in-kernel training and inference and (b) user space offline training and in-kernel inference. \kml has a highly modular design: the core ML code base is shared by both user and kernel space.
-However, operation mode (a) is designed for performance and accuracy whereas operation mode (b) is built to support ease of ML development.
-We recommend using mode (a) when the problem at hand requires processing data with a high collection rate.
-Mode (a) also allows training and running inference in kernel space without any prior data collection and processing.
-Mode (a) also enables more advanced ML techniques (\eg Reinforcement Learning).
+Figure~\ref{fig:arch-comparison} demonstrates two different operating modes that we built. \kml supports (a) in-kernel training and inference and (b) user space offline training and in-kernel inference.
+Once a model is built in user space, it can be loaded into the kernel as is. \kml has a highly modular design: the core ML code base is shared by both user and kernel space.
+Operation mode (a) is designed for performance and accuracy, especially under high-I/O rates, because collecting and copying lots of I/O event data out of the kernel imposes high overheads.
+Operation mode (b) is designed to simplify ML model development for OS/storage developers.
+Users can develop and test an ML model design more easily in user space, testing different features, ML architectures, and hyper-parameters to reach a stable and accurate model.

-Conversely, mode (b) helps OS developers iterate over their ML model design in user space with different features, architectures, and hyper-parameters until a stable and accurate model is reached.
-Experimenting with and debugging a model is much easier in user space.
-Once a model is built in user space, the same model can be loaded into the kernel without modification.

-\paragraph{Yet another ML framework} Developing new solutions and optimizations for storage and operating systems requires a highly efficient design which carefully considers the needs of the OS.
-Modern ML libraries are designed for building general-purpose ML approaches, and tend to rely on many third-party libraries (\eg in C++ or Python) to handle core ML components.
-This is why porting an existing ML framework to run in the kernel requires redesigning the entire ML core.
-Instead of porting a relatively large and complicated existing ML framework, we designed and implemented \kml from scratch, enabling a low-overhead, light-weight, and highly tailored experience for OSs and storage systems.